 Professor Smyth conducted in situ archival research in the preparation of an article entitled “Between Heaven and Hell, Doctrine and Cult; La Chiesa del Purgatorio ad Arco in Naples and the Devotion of Consolation.”
 She also participated in the Renaissance Society of America Conference, Boston in November 2015.

 Erika Tasini — Communications

 Professor Tasini participated in the Torino Film Festival, November 2015.
 She also participated in the 27th International Film Festival Marseille 2016.
 Furthermore, she participated in the Advocate Europe Summit – Budapest and London, June 2016.

 Professor Watson participated in a project in Venice as part of the official finissage program of an official collateral event of the 56th Venice Biennale, November 2015.
 He also participated in an event at the Royal College of the Arts on social class in the art world in London.
 Furthermore, he launched his first book entitled ‘Toward a Conceptual Militancy’ at Art Review in London, at the ICA in London and at the Isola Art Center in Milan, May-July 2016.

-Lila Elizabeth Yawn — Art History and Studio Art
+Lila Elizabeth Yawn — Art History

 Professor Yawn participated in the conference “The Codex Amiatinus in Context” in York, July 2016.
 She also participated in the Sixteenth-Century Society Conference where she delivered a paper entitled ‘Michelangelo’s Frescoes in the Sistine Chapel and the Late-Ancient and Medieval Biblical Imagery of Old St. Peter’s Basilica’, Bruges in August 2016.